Avii3301/AdventureWorks-Dashboard/README.md

-Sure, here's a template for a README file for your GitHub repository based on the project from the Udemy course "Microsoft Power BI - Up & Running with Power BI Desktop":

----

 # Microsoft Power BI - Up & Running with Power BI Desktop

 This repository contains the project files and resources for the course "Microsoft Power BI - Up & Running with Power BI Desktop" offered on Udemy.